percula/planter_docs/content/en/docs/getting-started/overview.md

 #### Connect With Us

-Connect with the Planter team: follow us on social media, report a bug, or request a feature.
+Connect with the Planter team: report a bug, suggest a feature, request support, and send feedback.